Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Pipeline

 \section{Pipeline}

 In this section, we introduce how we efficiently collect and annotate in-the-wild, open-vocabulary HOI data, as well as perform fast reconstruction based on these annotations.
-Our core idea is to track key human–object contact ``point pairs'' and perform fast optimization-based reconstruction through point correspondence.
-Several important problems need to be addressed when using point-based annotation:
+Our core idea is to annotate temporally invariant human–object interaction ``point pairs'' and perform fast optimization-based reconstruction through these persistent point correspondences.

-1) First, how to define keypoints for both the human body and the object.
-We address this by splitting the human body into several body parts and defining keypoints within each region as reference human interaction locations.
-Then, it only requires selecting the corresponding points on the object surface.

-2) Second, how to constrain object pose with only point annotation.
-Previous works mostly optimize object pose through silhouette alignment.
-We directly optimize based on the annotation point pairs using mathematical methods, and we incorporate 2D point tracking to ensure the correctness of the object pose.

-3) Third, how to ensure physical plausibility.
-We optimize the interactions using collision loss and smooth postprocessing.
-In Sec.~\ref{sec:hoi_simulation}, our simulation result can also refine the reconstruction.

-Specifically, in Sec.~\ref{sec:data_collection}, we introduce a convenient and cost-free data collection approach.
-In Sec.~\ref{sec:4d_reconstruction}, we obtain a coarse initialization reconstruction using existing 3D reconstruction techniques.
-Sec.~\ref{sec:annotation_app} presents the annotation process and the working principles behind our annotation app.
+Specifically, in Sec.~\ref{sec:4d_reconstruction}, we introduce a coarse initialization reconstruction method using existing 3D reconstruction techniques.
+Sec.~\ref{sec:annotation_app} presents the efficient and scalable annotation method and our app.
+In Sec.~\ref{sec:interpoint}, we propose an interaction ``point-pair'' prediction model.
+By predicting invariant interactive points prior to manual annotation, this approach effectively alleviates the annotation burden and facilitates a human-in-the-loop annotation paradigm.
 In Sec.~\ref{sec:4dhoisolver}, we describe how to achieve efficient and high-quality reconstruction from the annotated point pairs.
 Finally, in Sec.~\ref{sec:dataset}, we introduce our constructed dataset Open4DHOI with various annotations and diversity.